-a.
-All new or replacement underground piping that contain regulated substances, including fittings and connections, shall be designed and constructed in accordance with the following:

-- (1) Fiberglass reinforced plastic piping and nonmetallic flexible piping shall be made of materials listed by Underwriters Laboratories (UL) or Underwriters Laboratories of Canada (ULC); and be equipped with secondary containment. - (2) All steel or metal piping which contains a regulated substance shall be equipped with secondary containment, and all such piping that is in contact with the ground shall be cathodically protected with an impressed current system.
-All cathodic protection systems shall be designed, installed, operated and maintained in accordance with the national codes of practice listed in § 1.11(E)(1)(c) of this Part.
+- a.
+All new or replacement underground piping that routinely contain regulated substances, including fittings and connections, shall be designed and constructed in accordance with the following: - (1) Fiberglass reinforced plastic piping and nonmetallic flexible piping shall be made of materials listed by Underwriters Laboratories (UL) or Underwriters Laboratories of Canada (ULC); and be equipped with secondary containment. - (2) All steel or metal piping which routinely contains a regulated substance shall be equipped with secondary containment, and all such piping that is in contact with the ground shall be cathodically protected with an impressed current system.
+All cathodic protection systems shall be designed, installed, operated and maintained in accordance with the national codes of practice listed in § 1.11(E)(1)(c) of this Part.-sited in Rule 9.05 (C).